From scaled European model to U.S. category leadership

 - sales enablement and talk tracks

-This wasn’t a campaign.
+This was not a campaign.

-It was a market entry system.
+It was a market-entry system.

 Execution